Hesketh Racing

 Hesketh Racing was a Formula One constructor from the United Kingdom, which competed from 1973 to 1978.
 The team competed in 52 World Championship Grands Prix, winning one and achieving eight further podium finishes.
 Its best placing in the World Constructors' Championship was fourth in 1975.
-Hesketh gave James Hunt his Formula One debut and he brought the team most of its success.
+Hesketh gave James Hunt his Formula One debut, and he brought the team most of its success, and only win.
 Alan Jones also began his Formula One career in a privately entered Hesketh.

 Formation

 Lord Hesketh, in partnership with Anthony 'Bubbles' Horsley as driver, entered various Formula Three events around Europe in 1972, aiming simply to have as much fun as possible.
 Due partly to Horsley's lack of experience, there were few results.
-Hesketh ran his race team out of the stables at his Easton Neston family estate.
+Hesketh ran his race team out of the stables at his Easton Neston family estate in Northamptonshire.

-Hesketh subsequently employed James Hunt, who had a reputation for being very fast, but also for crashing frequently, and who, at the time, was unemployed.
+Hesketh subsequently employed James Hunt, who had a reputation for being very fast but also for crashing frequently, and who was unemployed at the time.
 Hesketh took on Hunt as one of his drivers for F3.

 The Hesketh team had a growing reputation for their playboy style, arriving at races in Rolls-Royce cars, drinking champagne regardless of their results, and checking the entire team into five-star hotels.
 The team had a patch specially made for Hunt's driving suit which read: "Sex – The Breakfast of Champions".

-By the middle of the season Hunt and Horsley had written off both of the team's Formula Three cars.
+By the middle of the season, Hunt and Horsley had written off both of the team's Formula Three cars.
 Horsley decided to leave the cockpit, switching to the team's management.
-Hesketh rented a Formula Two March for the rest of 1972, and bought Hunt a Surtees Formula Two car for 1973.
+Hesketh rented a Formula Two March car for the rest of 1972, and bought Hunt a Surtees Formula Two car for 1973.
 Hunt then wrote the car off at the Pau Grand Prix.
 Hesketh worked out that the cost involved in competing in the top flight was hardly more expensive than F2, and decided to move the team up to Formula One.